Trailblazers offers competitors the opportunity to

 • Combined Training – placed in the top 5

 • Dressage - gain 58% or more

-• Show Jumping – gain a double clear
+• Show Jumping – gain a clear round

 3. Once the competitor has their qualification letter competitors can if they wish purchase a second round qualification card for £12 (payment details and how to obtain your qualification card in the qualification letter).